VandinLab/TopKWY/topkwy-subgraph/README.md

 ## REPRODUCIBILITY OF THE EXPERIMENTS DESCRIBED IN THE ARTICLE

-To reproduce the experiments described in our paper, first compile TopKWY-dfs using the `make` command from this folder.
+To reproduce the experiments described in our paper, first compile TopKWY-dfs (see below on detailed instructions).
 Then, the script `run_all_datasets.py` can be used to execute all experiments.

 ## USAGE OF TOPKWY-DFS